plusserver/docs/content/en/compute/pluscloudvmware/tutorials/renew_saml/_index.md

 **Note:** For this process your user must be an `Organization Administrator`.
 {{% /alert %}}

+{{% alert title="Warning!" color=warning %}}
+If you have already set up federation with an Identity Provider, generating new certificates will disable the current connection.

+This will cause users who use your Identity Provider to no longer be able to authenticate, until the federation is reconfigured with the new certificates!
+{{% /alert %}}

 Each organization is provided a set of SAML certificates, enabling you to use an identity provider of your choice for SSO.
 Typically these remain valid for an entire year.